Notebooks-Now/submission-instructions/setup.md

 ```

-🪄 The new repository is now available in your GitHub account
+🪄 The new repository is now available in your GitHub account.

 ```{figure} images/new-nn-repo.png

 ```

-🛠 Make a local working copy of your repository
+🛠 Make a local working copy of your repository.

 How you create a local clone of your repository depends on how you are used to working with `git`.
 Assuming that you are using the `git` command line and have `ssh` configured: